pjeby/uneventful/README.md

 Monitoring is automatic, in that you don't have to perform any explicit subscription operations.
 Just reading the value of a signal (or calling a function that reads a signal) from within an `effect()` automatically subscribes the effect to be re-run when the signal changes.

-Similarly, passing a signal (or function that reads one or more signals) to `when()` or `yield *until()` will subscribe those flows to be notified as soon as the signal (or function result) produces a truthy value.
+Similarly, passing a signal (or a zero-argument function that reads one or more signals) to `when()` or `yield *until()` will create a subscription to be notified as soon as the signal (or function result) produces a truthy value.

 All of these kinds of subscriptions will be ended when they're no longer needed (such as when the effect stops reading the signal value, or is canceled).

 Signals in Uneventful are created with `value(initialvalue)`, and `cached(calcFunction)`.  `value()` objects are writable via a `set()` method, while `cached()` functions are read-only functions, returning the most recent return value of their wrapped function.
-Calling a cached function will always return the same result, *unless* any of the values or cached functions it used during its last run have changed since then.
+Calling a cached function will always return the same result, *unless* any of the signals it read during its last run have changed since then.

 `cached()` functions are technically unnecessary, in that you could always just use plain signal-using functions without any wrapping.
-But on a practical level, they can improve efficiency by preventing unnecessary re-running of effects or redoing of expensive calculations.
+But on a practical level, they improve efficiency by preventing unnecessary re-running of effects or redoing of expensive calculations.
 A `cached()` function is guaranteed to be called no more than once per "batch" of updates to any of its dependencies, and it will not notify any of its subscribers if its result doesn't change.
-And, if it doesn't have any flows subscribed to it  (e.g. `effect()`, `when()` `*until()`), it won't be re-run unless explicitly called.
+(And, if it doesn't have any flows subscribed to it  (via `effect()`, `when()` `*until()`, etc.), it won't be re-run unless explicitly called.)

 #### Batching and Side-Effects